Updated: Jan 29

 It might be easy to look at a personal trainer and think "yeah but they are naturally fit and active - they aren't me"

 If I had told myself that the letterbox should have been easy then I may never have tried as my experience of finding it hard would not have been validated.
 If I had told myself I needed to go further I would never have left the house.
 For me the red letter box worked.
-I left the house, nothing bad happened and I gained a teeny tiny bit of evidence that my life did not need to be watching Jeremy Kyle.
-Each day I would walk a little further but always to a place here I felt like I had a reason to be, the shop, the chippy, the supermarket.
+I left the house, nothing bad happened and I gained a teeny tiny bit of evidence that my life did not need to be a fatigued mess watching Jeremy Kyle.
+Each day I would walk a little further but always to a place where I felt like I had a reason to be, that I could justify to a stranger that I had a right to be there, the shop, the chippy, the supermarket.
 10 minutes from my house there was a gym.
 One day I got that far.
 Keen to demonstrate to myself that my journey was purposeful I walked in and asked to look around, they gave me two day passes to see if I would like it and booked me in with a gym instructor to show me how to use the equipment.
 I had a reason to go back.
 I did go back.
 Their marketing ploy worked and I signed up.

 Since the red letterbox days I live a balanced active lifestyle.
 To me a balanced lifestyle means having a mix of purposeful activity, downtime and the activities that you need to do each day to look after yourself.